Policy and Procedure Name:

 i.

-Request modification of the narrative description, if necessary, and
+Request modification of the narrative description, if necessary; and

-specifically requested contact be made via e-mail.
+requested contact be made via email.

 b.
 The

-contact by phone when necessary.
+by phone when necessary.

-During these contacts, claims services staff will:
+these contacts, Claims Services staff will:

 i.

-of the claim;
+claim;

 iv.
 If